 2. We actively disclose information to promote management transparency.

-3. We are building relationships with our vendors and in addition to maintaining fair and appropriate relations with our business partners.
+3. We are building solid partnerships with our vendors and in addition, maintaining fair and appropriate relations with our business partners.
 We are working to encourage socially responsible practices through all our dealings.

-The Board of Directors consists of 12 members; one of whom is not an employee of OLC.
+The Board of Directors consists of 9 members, one of whom is not an employee of OLC.
 The Board of Directors holds regular meetings that are, in principle, convened on a monthly basis which all auditors, regardless of being regular or non-regular employees, are required to attend.

 1. The Group employs four auditors, three of whom are not OLC employees.

-2. Under this system, two standing auditors are required to attend meetings and present their objective opinions to the Board of Directors, the Executive Committee, the Theme Park Committee and other meetings deemed important by corporate auditors.
+2. Under this system, two standing auditors are required to attend meetings and present their objective opinions to the Board of Directors, the Executive Committee and other meetings deemed important by corporate auditors.

-3. In accordance with our Audit Policy and the Basic Internal Auditing Plan, our auditors conduct briefing sessions with directors and employees, review the contents of key documents, and discuss matters that have been deliberated at important meetings and the findings of company audits.
+3. In accordance with our Audit Policy and the Basic Internal Auditing Plan, our auditors conduct briefing sessions with directors and employees, review the contents of key documents, and discuss matters that have been deliberated at important meetings as well as the findings of company audits.

 4. We have assigned dedicated staff in the Corporate Auditor Office to provide assistance to corporate auditors.
-Additionally, internal regulations require that officers provide corporate auditors essential and appropriate information on a timely basis in order to ensure that audits are effective.
+Additionally, internal regulations require that officers provide corporate auditors essential and appropriate information on a timely basis so that audits are effective.

-2. In order to ensure accuracy in our financial statements our accounts are audited by KPMG AZUSA LLC.
+2. In order to confirm accuracy in our financial statements our accounts are audited by KPMG AZUSA LLC.